 top of page

-Intro by Liz Kent: I am beyond excited for this blog post and I'll tell you why.
-Awhile back I asked half a dozen women I know who have powerful stories from experiences in their lives to share them on my blog.
+Intro by Liz Kent: I am beyond excited about this blog post and I'll tell you why.
+A while back I asked half a dozen women I know who have powerful stories from experiences in their lives to share them on my blog.
 These are women who are moms (and wives, sisters, friends, employees, etc.) and have experienced circumstances and situations that I haven't.
 Their stories resonated with me, not only because they're powerful and demonstrate strength and resilience, but because they are just ridiculously encouraging.
-I don't personally know the ins and outs of some of these trials these women have experienced, but I know from my professional and personal experiences that many women suffer in silence, in whatever they are experiencing and I am thankful that these women are courageous enough to share their stories over the next 6 months with you.
-I hope that their voices embolden you...to speak out about your own story...to be a support to someone else going through a situation you've never experienced...to just show some empathy and kindness to someone-because we're all just trying to do our best.
-And with that, I will introduce the amazing Raina WIlson.
+I don't personally know the ins and outs of some of the trials these women have experienced, but I know from my professional and personal experiences that many women suffer in silence.
+I am thankful that this group of women are courageous enough to share their stories over the next 6 months with the world.
+I hope that their voices embolden you...to speak out about your own story...to support someone else going through a situation you've never experienced...to just show some empathy and kindness to someone because we're all just trying to do our best.
+And with that, I will introduce the amazing Raina Wilson.
 I worked with Raina at Kennedy Krieger way back in the day.
-Raina is a mom of two boys, a wife, and an all around great person.
+Raina is a mom of two boys, a wife, and an all-around great person.
 Here is her story.

 Featured Posts